epam/edp-install/docs/operator-guide/install-via-helmfile.md

 ### Deploy DefectDojo

+!!! info
+    It is also possible to install DefectDojo via Helm Chart.
+For details, please refer to the [Install DefectDojo](./install-defectdojo.md) page.

-To install DefectDojo, follow the steps below:
+To install DefectDojo via Helmfile, follow the steps below:

 1. Create a DefectDojo namespace: